Wine, food, cultures.

 Drinking, wine, and food.

 I wouldn’t say I like to over-drink.
 It isn’t good for my soul, and I love mornings as much as I love wine.
 It has not always been the case, but now I always eat food with wine.
-If I’m not having a meal, I toast good bread, cut up a selection of cheese, and pour a glass of wine.
+If I’m not having a meal, I toast good bread, cut up a cheese selection, and pour a glass of wine.

 Pairing.